-Make sure that you have just counted units that have the same name and same dosage.
 For tablets in opened tins of 1000 tablets it is not necessary to count individual tablets.
 Instead, estimate how full the tin is (quarterly full, half-full, three-quarters full) and record the estimated number of tablets (250, 500, 750).

-3. On the stock card for the drug

-- A. Circle the last recorded Stock Balance. - B. Draw a line through the next row of the stock card or ledger. - C. In the next row of the stock card, in the date column, write the date of the physical count. - D. In the stock balance column, write the Actual Quantity on Hand, the result of the physical count.
+3. On the stock card for the drug Α. Circle the last recorded Stock Balance.
+Example: 8.250 recorded Stock Balance в.
+Draw a line through the next row of the stock card or ledger.
+This will differentiate the physical count information from the rest of the information on the card.
+C. In the next row of the stock card, in the date column, write the date of the physical count.
+D. In the stock balance column, write the Actual Quantity on Hand, the result of the physical count.